DanielDayan/Anomaly-Server/README.md

 ```bash
 localhost:8080
 ```
+chose your files

-upload your files (provided examples for your use at files_csv) chose your algorithm (simple / hybrid ) and submit and click on Detect you can see the results below
+upload your files (provided examples for your use at files_csv) via uplaod buttons (each file has its own upload button)

+chose your algorithm (simple / hybrid ) and Submit

+then click on Detect

+now you can see the results below

  NOTICE : we assumed CSV files comes with first line name of the features .